Our hiding places diminished ...we turned to hope... but she has fled...

 Worst Aid: Subverted.
 When Sherry is impaled by a large piece of metal, Jake initially refuses to pull it out, knowing she would bleed out in seconds.
 She insists he does it anyway and then demonstrates her healing factor, courtesy of the G-Virus strain in her.

 Wrestler in All of Us: Each character has at least one melee that would not look out of place in a wrestling match.
-This includes Leon bulldogging zombies and Jake taking down Javo with DD Ts and suplexes, not to mention the lucha or crusierweight-like moves done by Helena and Ada.
+Leon bulldogs zombies, Jake takes down Javo with DD Ts and suplexes, and both Ada and Helena have a few lucha libre-inspired moves.
 Piers and Sherry are possible exceptions to this (Piers can do a headlock throw that is not depicted often, and it seems rarer to see anyone put off a jumping facebuster by vaulting over them like Sherry can).

-You Killed My Father: Subverted.
-Jake nearly shoots Chris in the head after learning Chris killed his father, but averts his shot at the last second and barely misses.
+You Killed My Father: Jake subverts this trope — he nearly shoots Chris in the head after learning Chris killed his father, but averts his shot at the last second and barely misses.
 He decides that given the situation, he'll figure out how to deal with Chris later.

 Zombie Apocalypse: Finally brought back, but in Leon's portion (Ada also fights zombies in her second and final chapters).
 Tall Oaks and an entire city of China is heavily infected.
 Luckily, it's implied that Jake's blood managed to avert the apocalypse from spreading further.